A Brief History of the School

 A Brief History of Yang Tai Chi Chuan

-The Yang family first became involved in the study of tai chi chuan in the early nineteenth century.
+The Yang family first became involved in the study of Tai Chi Chuan in the early nineteenth century.
 The founder of the Yang style was Yang Lu Chan, who studied under Chen Chang Hsing starting in 1820.
-Yang became a teacher in his own right, and his subsequent expression of tai chi became known as the Yang style, and directly led to the development of other three major styles of tai chi.
-Yang Lu Chan (and some would say the art of tai chi in general) came to prominence when the Chinese imperial family hired him to teach tai chi to the elite Palace Battalion of the Imperial Guards in 1850.
-He passed his art onto his sons Yang Pan Hou and Yang Chien Hou, who taught his son Yang Cheng Fu, who is largely responsible for standardizing and popularizing Yang tai chi as it is practiced today.
+Yang became a teacher in his own right, and his subsequent expression of Tai Chi Chuan became known as the Yang style, and directly led to the development of other styles of Tai Chi.
+Yang Lu Chan (and some would say the art of Tai Chi in general) came to prominence when the Chinese imperial family hired him to teach tai chi to the elite Palace Battalion of the Imperial Guards in 1850.
+He passed his art onto his sons Yang Pan Hou and Yang Chien Hou, who taught his son Yang Cheng Fu, who is largely responsible for standardizing and popularizing Yang Tai Chi as it is practiced today.